-According to quantum theory enthusiasts, the Mandela effect presents evidence that parallel universes do exist.
+According to quantum theory enthusiasts, the Mandela Effect presents evidence that the multiverse does exist.
+This belief is based on the idea that within each universe, parallel realities and alternate versions of events and objects are present and mixing with the timeline.
 In psychology, however, the effect is sometimes compared to déjà vu and can be explained by the human capacity for confabulation: an unintentional distortion of memory.
 Confabulated memories, which are often associated with the brain's frontal lobes, may seem every bit as clear and detailed as events that have actually happened and are not intentionally created to deceive.

 Other people believe that the Mandela Effect is linked to conspiracies involving the Large Hardon Collider (LHC) and the rupture of the space-time continuum or to the flat-Earth theories.
 Still, others believe the Mandela Effect is caused by simple tricks being played by the mind.

 The Mandela Effect is relevant to project management and human resources, as well as other areas of business.
 Careful documentation is essential to ensure that details of agreements are clearly specified and not open to interpretation.
 In cases where specified details are not adhered to, the documentation can serve as proof of the original agreement.

 One major characteristic that differentiates between the Mandela Effect and conspiracy theories is that the Mandela Effect does not attempt to make or find any answers.

 Other, more specific characteristics of the Mandela Effect include:

 - false contextualization of an event that occurred;